Omnipotence paradox: Omnipotence does not mean breaking the laws of logic

 If a being is essentially omnipotent, it can also resolve the paradox.
 The omnipotent being is essentially omnipotent; therefore, it is impossible to be non-omnipotent.
-Further, the omnipotent being can do what is logically impossible—just like the accidentally omnipotent—and have no limitations except the inability to become non-omnipotent.
+Further, the omnipotent being can do what is logically impossible—just like the accidentally omnipotent—and has no limitations except the inability to become non-omnipotent.
 The omnipotent being cannot create a stone it cannot lift.

 The omnipotent being cannot create such a stone because its power is equal to itself, thus removing the omnipotence, for there can only be one omnipotent being, but it nevertheless retains its omnipotence.
 This solution works even with definition 2, as long as we also know the being is essentially omnipotent rather than accidentally so.
 However, non-omnipotent beings can compromise their own powers, which presents the paradox that non-omnipotent beings can do something (to themselves) which an essentially omnipotent being cannot do (to itself).
 This was essentially the position Augustine of Hippo took in his The City of God:

 For He is called omnipotent on account of His doing what He wills, not on account of His suffering what He wills not; for if that should befall Him, He would by no means be omnipotent.
 Wherefore, He cannot do some things for the very reason that He is omnipotent.

 Thus, Augustine argued that God could not do anything or create any situation that would, in effect, make God not God.

 In a 1955 article in the philosophy journal Mind, J. L. Mackie tried to resolve the paradox by distinguishing between first-order omnipotence (unlimited power to act) and second-order omnipotence (unlimited power to determine what powers to act things shall have).
 An omnipotent being with both first and second-order omnipotence at a particular time might restrict its own power to act and, henceforth, cease to be all-powerful in either sense.
 There has been considerable philosophical dispute since Mackie about the best way to formulate the paradox of omnipotence in formal logic.
+More recently, Budaev trivialized the paradox of the stone by converting it to an arithmetic form: "Can a person make such a big number that he/she cannot imagine a number greater than that?", apparently resulting in a solution similar to that by Savage: "One can imagine any number and always make an even bigger number".